What LPWS Is

 What matters is whether it truly carries value within a real context.

-LPWS approaches exchange as something that should remain clear, human, and grounded.
+LPWS approaches exchange as something that should remain clear, human, voluntary and grounded.

 For that reason, LPWS is not interested in replacing one rigid mechanism with another.

-Recognition may become visible before any further movement takes place.
-Not everything that is recognised must immediately become spendable, transferable, or financially valued.
+Not everything that is recognised must immediately become spendable, transferable or financially valued.

 One of the central principles within LPWS is this: